 \section{Fourth Annotator}

 Following the initial analysis, which revealed relatively high disagreements between annotators, and a subsequent re-annotation of a subset of texts that showed higher inter-annotator agreement than the initial annotations, a fourth annotator was recruited to the project.
 The main motivation for adding this annotator was to move toward a more reliable aggregation of subjectivity scores across several annotators, particularly in cases where the three initial annotators had shown substantial disagreement.
 While including additional annotators could further improve the stability of these aggregated scores, this would be prohibitively costly.
 This annotator had also participated in the pilot project.
-During late May and early June of 2025, she was given the full dataset of 1000 texts in four batches, under the same the conditions as the initial three annotators, including compensation of 1000€.
+During late May and early June of 2025, she was given the full dataset of 1000 texts in four batches, under the same conditions as the initial three annotators, including compensation of 1000€.

 The Pearson correlations between the fourth annotator (A4) and the initial annotators ranged between a narrow interval, from 0.627 (A1 vs. A4) and 0.675 (A2 vs. A4), indicating similar consistency across all three comparisons.
+The \textit{p}-values for all correlations were below 0.001.

-The correlations with the secondary annotations on the re-annotation subset were lower---0.420 with A2 and 0.403 with A3---although these values were still much higher than the correlations observed among the initial annotations within the same subset.
-In addition, A4 reported the lowest level assuredness overall, marking 392 texts as ``not at all certain'' and 23 as ``partially certain''.
+The correlations with the secondary annotations on the re-annotation subset were lower---0.420 with A2 and 0.403 with A3 (\textit{p}-values both below 0.001)---although these values were still much higher than the correlations observed among the initial annotations within the same subset.
+In addition, A4 reported the lowest level of assuredness overall, marking 392 texts as ``not at all certain`` and 23 as ``partially certain``.

 Overall, adding the fourth annotator provided useful additional data for aggregating subjectivity scores and improving dataset reliability.
 The relatively high correlations between A4’s annotations and those of the initial annotators suggest that their evaluations align well with the existing data, while their lower assuredness may provide interesting material for future qualitative research on how uncertainty influences the perception of subjectivity.